opensubsonic/open-subsonic-api/content/en/docs/Endpoints/getLyricsBySongId.md

 - Within a `cueLine`, `cue.end` **must** be either present on **all** cues or **none** (all-or-nothing).
 When the source provides partial end times, servers **must** fill missing values.
 When no cues have end times, `end` is omitted from all cues.
 This is a documented contract rule; the OpenAPI schema does not encode the all-or-none shape structurally.
 - `agents` are scoped to a single `structuredLyrics` entry.
 When present, `agents` **must** contain at least one entry, and each `agents[].id` **must** be unique within that entry. `agents` are optional for simple unattributed single-layer lyrics.
 When a `structuredLyrics` entry represents multiple vocal agents/layers, it **must** include `agents`; a single-agent attributed/default entry may also include `agents`, and if it does, exactly one agent **must** use `role: "main"`. `agents` should not be emitted without `cueLine` data.
 - When multiple cueLines share the same `index`, the cueLine whose referenced agent has `role: "main"` **must** come first.
 Clients should not assume every source can distinguish or emit multiple agents.
+- When multiple agent cueLines share the same `index`, each `cueLine.value` **must** be independently renderable for that agent/layer.
+Clients should use `structuredLyrics.line[index].value` as the combined fallback line, not as the per-agent cueLine text.
 - If `agents` is present, every `cueLine` in that entry **must** include `agentId`, and each `agentId` **must** match exactly one `agents[].id` in that entry.
 If `agents` is absent, cueLines **must not** include `agentId`.
 - Every cue **must** include `byteStart` / `byteEnd`, and every `cueLine` **must** include `value`.
 The offsets are 0-based inclusive positions into the final UTF-8 encoding of that `cueLine.value`, with no normalization step, and `byteStart` **must** be ≤ `byteEnd`.
 The OpenAPI schema enforces the presence of these fields, but not the cross-field ordering constraint structurally.
 - Cues within a `cueLine` **must not** overlap (i.e. `cue[n].end` **must** be ≤ `cue[n+1].start`).
 Servers **must** normalize any source overlaps so that clients can iterate cues sequentially without overlap-resolution logic.
 Overlapping timing across different cueLines (different `agentId` values) is expected, since those represent parallel vocal layers.